t-w00d/LC-CNC/README.md

-# LC-CNC
-# \ Low-Cost CNC Desktop Milling Machine
+# Low-Cost CNC Desktop Milling Machine

 #

+# |LC-CNC|

-# \ This repository contains all necessary design files, documentation, and software binaries to build and run a low-cost desktop CNC machine.
+# This repository contains all necessary design files, documentation, and software binaries to build and run a low-cost desktop CNC machine.
 It includes:

 # \- Mechanical design (SolidWorks files)